ioncakephper/test-weaver/README.md

 ## A Focus on Quality and Productivity

-This starter template is more than just a collection of files; it's a workflow designed to maximize developer productivity and enforce high-quality standards from day one.
+This repository is more than just a collection of files; it's a workflow designed to maximize developer productivity and enforce high-quality standards from day one.
 The core philosophy is to **automate the tedious and error-prone tasks** so you can focus on what matters: building great software.

 ### The Cost of Stale Documentation